msyamkumar/cs220-f20-projects/p5/README.md

 len(year_list)
 ```

+You can also answer this question in your own way without using the code we provide.

 ### Q20: How many years in the history experienced a hurricane that was faster than 150 mph?

 Pleas copy the following code to the `#q20` cell and reaplce the `???` with your code to answer this question.